KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-heir.md

 **heirlist**

-The `heiradd` method outputs a list of all available plans' fundingids.
+The `heiradd` method outputs a list of all available funding plan ids.

 ### Arguments: